Ride-The-Lightning/RTL/README.md

 * C-Lightning users, refer to [this](docs/C-Lightning-setup.md) page for install instructions.
 * Eclair users, refer to [this](docs/Eclair-setup.md) page for install instructions.
-* LND users, follow the instructions below on this page
+* LND users, follow the instructions below

 Lightning Network Daemon(LND) is an implementation of Lightning Network BOLT protocol by [Lightning Labs](https://lightning.engineering/).